cjyuan/ITD-Step-Feedback/step-3.md

 #### 2. Data not ordered by dates in ascending order
 ##### Feedback
-The data should be ordered by dates in ascending order.
+You forgot to order the data by dates in ascending order (one of the requirements in item 9 in the instructions).

 #### 3. No filtered result
 ##### Feedback